Belly-Lovin’ Homemade Yogurt

-Everyone in my family likes yogurt.
-I usually buy plain organic – and we all spice it up in our own way.
-For instance, I usually add cinnamon and blueberries to mine.
-My husband eats his yogurt as a dessert after dinner, then adds chocolate while referencing some childhood memory of how his concoction tastes “exactly like the chocolate yogurt” he ate as a kid (apparently that makes it ok to add chocolate).
-My kids like their yogurt with berries and a little bit of honey.
+Just about everyone in my family likes yogurt.
+When I buy it in the store, it's I usually plain organic full fat, which in my opinion tastes so much better than a low fat or non fat yogurt.
+I started making homemade yogurt a few years ago, and have made it often since then.
+My husband is the greatest consumer of my homemade yogurt in the house.
+He usually eats his yogurt as a dessert after dinner, then adds chocolate while referencing some childhood memory of how his concoction tastes "exactly like the chocolate yogurt" he ate as a kid (apparently that makes it ok to add chocolate).
+My two youngest kids like their yogurt with berries and a little bit of honey.

-If you’re interested in making your own yogurt, here is what you need:
+If you're A-ok with dairy and want to know how to make yogurt, here is what you need:

 Step 1: Sterilize the jars by adding about 4 cups of water to a large stock pot.
 Place the jars you plan to use inside the pot, cover and boil water for about ten minutes.

-Step 2: Heat milk to 200 degrees.
+Step 2: Heat milk to 200 degrees Fahrenheit.
 Heating the milk will begin breaking down some of the lactose, making it a little more digestible.

 Step 3: Remove milk from heat and allow to cool to about 120 degrees.
 You can speed this process up by filling your kitchen sink with cold water and placing the stock pot in the water.
 The milk will cool really fast this way, so keep an eye on it.